 - Integration difficulties: Merging two different corporate cultures can be difficult.

 - Difficulty in building a working relationship: Due to differing management styles, it may be difficult to build a working relationship.

-- Inability to achieve synergies: The expected synergies may never be realized and end up reducing overall value.
+- Inability to achieve synergies: The expected synergies may never be realized and this may end up reducing overall value.